Billy Joel Fast Facts

 1999 - Ray Charles inducts Joel into the Rock and Roll Hall of Fame.

-2001 - Releases a album of classical music, "Opus 1-10 Fantasies & Delusions - Music for Solo Piano."
+2001 - Releases an album of classical music, "Opus 1-10 Fantasies & Delusions - Music for Solo Piano."

 June 14, 2002 - Enters Silver Hill Hospital in Connecticut for alcohol abuse treatment.

-October 24, 2002 - The Broadway show "Movin' Out," based on the Joel's songbook.
-The play is conceived, directed and produced by Twyla Tharp.
+October 24, 2002 - The Broadway show "Movin' Out," based on the music of Joel, opens.
+The production is conceived, directed and produced by Twyla Tharp.

 2003 - Wins a Tony Award for Best Orchestrations for the Broadway musical, "Movin' Out."